helpers/handlebars-helper-minify/README.md

 + [helpers](https://github.com/helpers): some great handlebars helpers that we decided not to include in the [handlebars-helpers](https://github.com/assemble/handlebars-helpers) project, most likely because the code footprint was too big or the helper wasn't generic enough.

 ## License
-Copyright (c) 2013 Jon Schlinkert, contributors.
+Copyright (c) 2014 Jon Schlinkert, contributors.
 Released under the MIT license

 ***

-_This file was generated on Thu Nov 14 2013 03:45:59._
+_This file was generated on Sun Mar 09 2014 00:13:11._